Nebulae

 Tools

 The Veil Nebula is the glowing shock wave caused by the remnants of a supernova that exploded 5,000 to 10,000 years ago.
 It is so large on the sky, covering about 6 full-moon diameters, that various parts of it are separately cataloged as NGC 6960, NGC 6979, NGC 6975, NGC 6992, NGC 6995, and IC1340.
-Shown below are three black-and-white images of portions of the veil taken with a CCD camera followed by an older color-film-based image showing most of the veil.

 Western Veil Nebula